 A team captain, first-team All-America and long-time assistant coach at Carolina, DeSelm earned his bachelor’s degree in business administration from UNC in 1978.
 He went on to earn a master’s degree from Duke in 1988 in liberal studies.
 He swam at Carolina from 1974-78 as a distance freestyler.
 He was the captain of coach Frank Comfort’s first team in 1978 when he was the squad’s most valuable swimmer.
 In 1976, DeSelm was a first-team All-America selection in the 800-yard freestyle relay.

 DeSelm served as head coach designate in 2006-07, and became the head coach when Frank Comfort retired on June 30, 2007.
-Comfort was the winningest dual-meet swimming coach in college history when he retired and he led Carolina to 26 ACC championships in his 30-year tenure.
-DeSelm had previously worked as Comfort’s No. 1 assistant for 15 seasons from 1978-93, years in which the program competed spectacularly in both the conference and national competitions.
+DeSelm had previously worked as Comfort’s No. 1 assistant for 15 seasons from 1978-93, years in which the program competed spectacularly in both conference and national competitions.
 In DeSelm’s sole year as the head coach designate, Carolina’s women claimed the ACC title for the first time in five years and both the men and women improved their NCAA finishes from the previous campaign.
 Sixteen swimmers and divers were named to the 2007 All-ACC Teams.

 DeSelm was an assistant at Carolina from 1978 to 1993.
-In his 15 years of coaching at Carolina, the Tar Heels won 14 Atlantic Coast Conference championships including nine by the women and five by the men.
+In his 15 years of coaching at Carolina, the Tar Heels won 14 ACC championships, including nine by the women and five by the men.
 The women had seven Top 10 and 14 Top 20 NCAA finishes, while the men finished in the national Top 25 on 10 occasions.

 DeSelm led Davidson College to four women’s and three men’s titles at the Southern States Championships and he earned five coach-of-the-year awards.
 Mary Shell Brosche won three consecutive Southern States swimmer-of-the-year awards under his tutelage.
 The Wildcats placed in the Top 10 of the ECAC meet seven times in eight years.